Advice for Patients, Caregivers and Care Partners

 • Treat your conditions and keep your brain as healthy as possible

-• Provide a support system for you and your loved ones
+• Provide support for you and your loved ones, including educating both you and your care partners

 • Offer you and your loved ones opportunities to participate in clinical research

-Reach out to a care partner for support.
-The most successful patients are those with the most engaged support system.
+We’re always most successful when we’re surrounded and supported by others — an engaged support system.
 While you may not think you need assistance, a ride from a friend on a day your energy level is low or an offer to pick up a few groceries can lighten the burden of brain disease.
+Consider these people your care partners.

-Don’t hesitate to ask for help from friends, family, or from those who have traveled the journey of brain disease before you — including the team here at the Lou Ruvo Center for Brain Health.
-Patients tell us we’re “more than a doctor’s office.
-We’ve also heard “Hope is knowing that you are not alone in the journey you’re taking.”
-We are here to guide and help you along your journey, and we’ll tell you how in the coming pages.
+And don’t hesitate to ask for help from friends, family or those who’ve traveled the path of brain disease before you — including the team here at the Lou Ruvo Center for Brain Health.
+We’ve been told that we’re more than a doctor’s office to those we care for and that “Hope is knowing that you are not alone in the journey you’re taking.”
+We’re here to guide and help you along that journey.

 With warm regards,